CZ-NIC/knot/src/knot/modules/cookies/cookies.rst

 DNS Cookies (:rfc:`7873`) is a lightweight security mechanism against denial-of-service and amplification attacks.
-The server keeps a secret value (the server secret), which is used to generate a cookie, which is sent to the client in the OPT RR.
+The server keeps a secret value (the Server Secret), which is used to generate a cookie, which is sent to the client in the OPT RR.
 The server then verifies the authenticity of the client by the presence of a correct cookie.
 Both the server and the client have to support DNS Cookies, otherwise they are not used.